bensadeh/circumflex/README.md

 clx create_example_config
 ```

-The config file contains all the available options.
-All fields are set to their default values.
+The example config contains all the available options.
+All fields are commented out and set to their default values.
 Uncomment and set the values of the settings you want to change.

 #### Changing settings with environment variables